delfanbaum/asciidocr/README.md

   -c, --count-words
           Print a document word count (excludes comments, markup characters, etc.)

+  -x, --allow-unresolved-targets
+          Run asciidocr without resolving resource targets; by default, asciidocr will fail to parse a document if a given resource is not found.
+This option allows parsing to continue if the backend supports missing targets

   -h, --help
           Print help (see a summary with '-h')